tigera-solutions/calicocloud-kaas-workshop-demo/EKS-cloud-demo/modules/app-service-control.md

     kubectl apply -f demo/boutiqueshop/policies.yaml
     ```

-    Now as we have proper policies in place, we can enforce `default-deny` policy moving closer to zero-trust security approach.
-You can either enforced the already deployed staged `default-deny` policy using the `Policies Board` view in the Enterirpse Manager UI, or you can apply an enforcing `default-deny` policy manifest.
+    Now as we have proper policies in place, we can enforce `hipstershop-deny` policy moving closer to zero-trust security approach.
+You can either enforced the already deployed staged `hipstershop-deny` policy using the `Policies Board` view in the Enterirpse Manager UI, or you can apply an enforcing `hipstershop-deny` policy manifest.

     ```bash
     # apply enforcing default-deny policy manifest
-    kubectl apply -f demo/10-security-controls/default-dev-deny.yaml
+    kubectl apply -f demo/101-security-controls/hipstershop-dev-deny.yaml
     # you can delete staged default-deny policy
-    kubectl delete -f demo/10-security-controls/staged.default-dev-deny.yaml
+    kubectl delete -f demo/101-security-controls/staged.hipstershop-dev-deny.yaml
     ```

 4. Test connectivity with policies in place.